luftedar/My-Portfolio/README.md

 ![screenshot](./app_screenshot.png)

-In this project, semantic HTML5 tags used while positioning for CSS made by using Flexboxes and Grid.
+In this project, forms and semantic HTML5 tags used while positioning for CSS made by using Flexboxes and Grid.
 This project is for mobile devices.

 ## Built With